Skip to content

 Print cards typically take 2–3 days for the print plate supplier to produce in PDF format.

-Will the colors look the same on white and brown (kraft) boxes?
+Will colors look the same on white and kraft boxes?

-No. Colors vary depending on the substrate (white vs. kraft, coated vs. uncoated).
-To ensure accuracy, NWPB produces ink drawdowns on the correct substrate and mails them to you for approval.
+No. Colors vary depending on the substrate — white vs. kraft, coated vs. uncoated.
+To ensure accuracy, NWPB produces ink drawdowns on the correct substrate and mails them to you for approval before going to press.

 What file formats are preferred for artwork?